WELCOME TO OAK HOUSE

 It is not obvious a dog is carrying Brucella and dogs once infected can be so for life.

-Brucellosis canis is a Notafiable Disease in the UK and all Brucella positive pets need
+Brucellosis canis is a Notifiable Disease in the UK and all Brucella positive pets need

 to be notified to the APHA by law and again advice is given as per the APHA